bitrise-io/devcenter/docs/tips-and-tricks/use-bitrise-yml-from-repository.md

    open it.
 1. Go to the `Workflow` tab to open the Workflow Editor.
 1. In the Workflow Editor switch to `bitrise.yml` mode
+1. In the `bitirse.yml` mode:
+    - If you already have a configuration which you want to use, download the `bitrise.yml` first, and save it into the _root_ of your repository.
+      _There's a button to quickly download the current `bitrise.yml`._
-1. Copy the [bitrise.yml content for bitrise.io](#bitriseyml-content-for-bitriseio) from below and paste it into the editor on [bitrise.io](https://www.bitrise.io)
+    - Once you're ready to replace your configuration on bitrise.io, copy the [bitrise.yml content for bitrise.io](#bitriseyml-content-for-bitriseio) from below and paste it into the editor on [bitrise.io](https://www.bitrise.io) (in `bitrise.yml` mode of the editor)
 1. Save the changes.

+!!! note "After downloading the original bitrise.yml from bitrise.io"
+    The original `bitrise.yml` you downloaded from [bitrise.io](https://www.bitrise.io) most likely includes the steps to retrieve your repository.
+    These steps will be redundant, as you will define how the repository should be accessed in the "wrapper" config on [bitrise.io](https://www.bitrise.io),
+    so go ahead and remove the `activate-ssh-key` and `git-clone` steps from it before you would commit it into your repository.

 ### bitrise.yml content for bitrise.io